googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 Not more than one full rotation is drawn and there is no overlap in drawing for angles outside the 0° and 360° range.
 However, start and end angles can be positioned at angles below 0° and above 360°.
-Through that, and through how wide the ColorLine interval is defined, color stops may lie outside the 0° to 360° circle.
+Through that, and through how wide the color line interval is defined, color stops may lie outside the 0° to 360° circle.
 This has an effect on the computation of the gradient colors inside the interval of 0° to 360°, but colors are not sampled from outside this interval.
 See figure 5.32 for an example.
+The color line goes from yellow to red with a start angle of 330° and an end angle of 400°.
 The color for angles lower than 330° is yellow due to the pad extend mode, then the color line transitions from yellow at 330° to red at 400°, but only the color values up until 360° are sampled for drawing.

-![A sweep gradient, from yellow to red, with start angle of 330° and an end angle of 400°.](images/colr_conic_gradient_stop_angle_outside.png)
+![A sweep gradient, from yellow to red, with a start angle of 330° and an end angle of 400°.](images/colr_conic_gradient_stop_angle_outside.png)

-**Figure 5.32 A sweep gradient with start angle of 330° and an end angle of 400°, using a `ColorLine` with color stops 0 and 1 for yellow and red and extend mode pad.**
+**Figure 5.32 A sweep gradient with start angle of 330° and an end angle of 400°, using a color line with color stops 0 and 1 for yellow and red and extend mode pad.**

 NOTE: Because the sweep gradient is drawn from 0° to 360° a sharp transition may occur at 0°.
 This can be mitigated by adjusting the color stops at the 0° and 360° position on the arc to have the same color.
-The location of the transition axis can also be shifted by nesting the PaintSweepGradient inside a PaintRotate/PaintVarRotate operation.
+The location of the transition axis can also be shifted by nesting the sweep gradient inside a a rotation transformation (see 5.7.11.1.5).

 NOTE: When a sweep gradient is combined with a transformation (see 5.7.11.1.5), the appearance will be the same as if a circular arc of some non-zero radius